Pressing Charges for Assault

 What Is the Meaning of Assault?

-Before deciding of pressing charges for assault is the right course of action, learn more about what it means.
+Before deciding if pressing charges for assault is the right course of action, learn more about what it means.
 Most people believe that assault involves causing physical harm to someone, but this is not always the case.
 The actual definition might come down to a few factors.
 One of the most important is the jurisdiction in which the incident occurs.

 In most U.S. jurisdictions, assault involves any action or statement intended to make another person feel apprehensive about imminent harm.
 The person alleging the assault generally might need to show that they had good reason to fear that actual harm would follow the threat.